emesc/coding_exercises_solutions/readme.md

 ### Scrabble
   * Insensitive to case
   * An empty word or nil scores 0
-  * Scores only valid english words.
+  * Master branch scrabble scores only valid english words.
 Used meaning gem which is based on dictionary.cambridge.org site but made the app and tests run a bit slower.
+  * scrabble-no-dictionary branch runs faster but does not validate english words.

 ### Credit Check
   * Also checks whether the input is an integer